rharrison10/puppet-lokkit/README.md

-# rharrison-lokkit
+# lokkit

 Manage iptables with lokkit.
-This class uses the `lokkit` command line tool to allow access to ports and services   You can also supply a set of custom iptables rules in a file using the `lokkit::custom` defined type.
+This module uses the `lokkit` command line tool to allow access to ports and services   You can also supply a set of custom iptables rules in a file using the `lokkit::custom` defined type.

-**Note** To ensure this module will not prevent access to a node the `$lokkit::params::cmd` variable includes the `-s ssh` switch to make sure ssh access is always available.
+**Note**: To ensure this module will not prevent access to a node the `$lokkit::params::cmd` variable includes the `-s ssh` switch to make sure ssh access is always available.

-## Warning

-This module will clear any existing iptables rules you already have in place.
+**Warning**: This module will clear any existing iptables rules you already have in place.
 Currently it cannot be used with another means of managing iptables

 ## Defined Types